Five Budget Alternatives to Advent Calendars

 We all know that with the countdown to Christmas comes excitement, but for many of us, it can also be a stressful time.
 When things don’t necessarily go our way, we can find ourselves thinking negatively about ourselves.

-Using a positive affirmations jar is a great alternative to advent calendars.
-Either print off 24 affirmations (you can use ours here) or write your own on lollipop sticks, post-it notes, or whatever you like.
+Using a positive affirmations jar is a great alternative to Advent calendars.
+Either print off 24 affirmations (you can use mine here) or write your own on lollipop sticks, post-it notes, or whatever you like.

 Bedtime story time

-In other words, the joy of this advent calendar lasts a much longer length of time.
-Choose a selection of books, including some Christmas-themed ones, and then wrap them up and label them with a large number.
-Take it in turns to unwrap and then snuggle up in bed, enjoying the story.
+In other words, the joy of this Advent calendar lasts a much longer time.
+Select a variety of books, including some Christmas-themed titles, and then wrap them up and label each one with a large number.
+Take turns unwrapping and then snuggling up in bed to enjoy the story.